inkdropapp/inkdrop-embed/README.md

 - [YouTube](https://www.youtube.com/)
 - [Vimeo](https://vimeo.com/)

-PR will be welcomed for supporting other platforms.
+PRs are welcome for supporting other platforms.
 See [the existing implementations here](https://github.com/inkdropapp/inkdrop-embed/tree/master/src/providers).
 See also [inkdrop embed provider](https://github.com/inkdropapp/inkdrop-embed-provider) if you need a static webpage for loading external scripts inside an iframe.

 ## Settings

-You can change them from Preferences window:
+You can change them from the Preferences window:

 - **autolinks**: Create embeds from standard URLs

 ## Limitations

-- You can't search embedded contents with keywords
+- You can't search embedded content with keywords
 - Printing and exporting not supported as they are loaded asynchronously

 ## Changelog